-The following courses are required for both the one- and two-year MPH in MCH.
+The following courses are required for both the one- and two-year MPH in MCAH.
 In addition to these courses, the degree requires completion of the SPH breadth requirements; one course in the area of assessment, planning and evaluation; and one course in the area of methods of measurement & analysis.
-Information about MCH elective offerings can be found in the student handbook and the Berkeley course catalog.
+Information about MCAH elective offerings can be found in the student handbook and the Berkeley course catalog.

 Foundations of Maternal and Child Health Policy, Practice and Science

 This course will explore issues related to maternal, child, and adolescent health throughout the life course with a focus on the social determinants of health, health disparities, and social justice.
 Discussion will focus on current issues central to maternal and child health policy and practice; the history and organization of MCH health services in the US; and analyze the ways in which the political context in the US and internationally affects the health and well-being of families, including critical examination of the ways in which knowledge about an issue, an understanding of the social strategies to address that issue, and political will are all leveraged to influence the creation of MCH policy.

 Discussion and analysis of peer reviewed research articles in the field of Maternal Child and Adolescent Health (MCAH), as well as of conceptual and methodological problems in planning and conducting health research.

 Practicum in MCH Data Analysis I